 How to Recycle Old Electronics, No Matter the Condition

-Whether it’s a fax machine, a TV, or a blender, getting a new appliance or piece of technology always feels so exciting.
-But now, the digital camera that once brought you so much joy just sits quietly in a desk drawer, overshadowed by your iPhone's camera lens; a broken toaster oven is in the garage collecting dust instead of crumbs; and about seven tangled pairs of airplane headphones are taking up space in random spots all over the house.
-The sensible thing to do would be to Marie Kondo your life and get those items out of the home — but if you’re trying to live a sustainable lifestyle, you’re probably wondering if there’s a way to recycle electronics.
+Whether it’s a fax machine, TV, or blender, getting a new appliance or device is always exciting — but the device that once brought you joy might now sit quietly in a desk drawer; a broken toaster oven could be collecting dust in the garage; and about seven tangled pairs of airplane headphones are probably taking up space in your desk.
+The sensible thing to do would be to Marie Kondo your life — but if you’re trying to live sustainably, there are many ways to recycle electronics and technology.

-Luckily, there are plenty of places that offer free electronic recycling, as well as many places that accept donations of electronics that still work.
+Luckily, there are plenty of places that offer free electronic recycling, and accept electronics as donations.
 Just as important as being a conscious consumer is being responsible when getting rid of possessions — and that's especially important when it comes to electronics, considering the facts that e-waste makes up 2 percent of the trash in U.S. landfills and only 12.5 percent of e-waste gets recycled.

 So read on for all the easiest and most responsible ways to recycle every possible electronic item you have sitting around your house.